TrenchBoot/linux/Documentation/x86/secure-launch.rst

 version 2.0 or the event log descriptor is malformed.
 Usually this indicates that incompatible versions of the pre-launch environment (GRUB) and the MLE kernel.
 GRUB and the kernel share a structure in the TXT heap and if this structure (the OS-MLE table) is mismatched, this error is often seen.
-In addition, this value is set by the pre-launch environment, so the issue could originate there.
+This TXT heap area is setup by the pre-launch environment so the issue may originate there.
 It could be the sign of an attempted attack.

 ======  ===========================
 Name:   SL_ERROR_TPM_LOGGING_FAILED